Downtown (Nevada gaming area): Future prospects

 The Lou Ruvo Brain Institute is currently finished construction.
 The Smith Center for the Performing Arts was completed in 2012.

-At the site of the former Holy Cow casino and brewery which closed in May 2002 (across the street from the Stratosphere and The SLS), a developer received preliminary approval to build a 98 ft-tall video screen and a new casino.
-Aspen Highlands Holdings hope that the eye-catching attraction at the entrance to the city of Las Vegas will attract gamblers to the casino without an attached hotel.
+At the site of the former Holy Cow casino and brewery, which closed in May 2002, a developer received preliminary approval to build a 98 ft-tall video screen and a new casino.
+Aspen Highlands Holdings hoped that the eye-catching attraction at the entrance to the city of Las Vegas would attract gamblers to the casino without an attached hotel.
+Instead, the property was turned into a two-story Walgreens.

 Profitability has the potential to increase after March 28, 2010 when the ACE bus rapid transit project comes on line.
 The ACE rapid transit system will have the appearance and feel of a light rail transit network.
 Traffic lights will be controlled by a system similar to the one that emergency vehicles use.
 This modern transit system made travel from Fremont Street to the Convention Center virtually the same as the Las Vegas Monorail transit time from in front of the MGM Grand.

 Some downtown casinos may come on the market in the near future, as an investor will be eager to try to repeat the success of Breitling, Poster and Icahn.
 In an article by journalist Ben Spillman, he describes a report that looks at historical costs and provides accurate estimates of revenues of the individual downtown casinos.